 - 1 teaspoon dried chili flakes optional

 Instant Pot Method:

-- Pre-heat the oven to 400 F (200 C).
-Add the potatoes to the Instant Pot.
+- Add the potatoes to the Instant Pot.
 Add enough water to cover the potatoes.
-Add the salt and the baking soda and stir.
+Add the salt and the baking soda and mix.

-- Put on the lid of the IP, and with the vent in 'sealing' position, switch to 'Manual' mode, in 'High' setting.
+- Put on the lid of the IP, and with the vent in 'sealing' position, switch to 'Pressure Cook' (Manual) mode, in 'High' setting.
 Set the time for 5 minutes.
 Let the potatoes cook for 5 minutes.
 Once cooked, let the pressure release naturally for 3 minutes.
 Then, turn the vent to release steam (Quick Release).

 - Open the lid and take out the potatoes with a slotted spoon.
 Drain on kitchen towels and transfer to a baking sheet lined with baking paper or foil.
 Let the potatoes cool down.

 - Add potatoes to a pot on the stove top.
 Add enough cold water to cover the potatoes.Add salt and bring to a boil over high heat.
 Once the water starts to boil, reduce heat and bring to a simmer for 15 mins.
 The pottaoes should be easily pierced by a fork.

 - Take out potatoes, drain and let them cool.

 - As the potatoes are cooling, mix together the melted butter, garlic, chili flakes and herbs.

 - Once the potatoes are cooled, smash the potatoes gently with a fork ,and drizzle over the butter-garlic-chili-herb mixture generously.